DrThomasAger/smile/README.md

 With ***(: Smile*** now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.

+We create this with a formalized syntax and a defined separation between front-end (response format) and back-end (prompt language).

 **For Businesses:** This enables **knowledge transfer** among employees, **collaboration**, and **consistent** results.